andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

 SET SESSION timezone TO 'UTC'
 ```

-This command, it's obvious, sets _timezone_ for a connection.
-This
+This command explicitly sets the timezone for a connection.
+The
-connection timezone is used in the following cases:
+connection's timezone is utilized in the following scenarios:
-- when data is transmited to a database client time values with timezone
-are converted to this connection timezone
+- when transmitting data from a database server, time values with a timezone are converted to match the connection's timezone.
-- when data is transmited to a database server time literals without
-explicit timezone are assigned this connection timezone
+- when transmitting data to a database server, time literals without an explicit timezone are assigned the connection's timezone.

-If timezone isn't set explicitly then the following rules are used:
+If the timezone is not explicitly set, the following rules come into play:
-- if on a client side an environment variable `PGTZ` is set - then a
+- on the client side, if the environment variable `PGTZ` is set, the
-client library `libpq` will use it and set connection timezone on its
+*libpq* client library will utilize it to establish the connection
-own
+timezone automatically
-- otherwise PostgreSQL on a server side will check whether timezone is
+- if `PGTZ` isn't set, PostgreSQL on the server side will check if the
-configured on a `postgresql.conf` file
+timezone is configured in the `postgresql.conf` file
-- in case it isn't configured then a server local timezone is applied:
+- if the timezone isn't configured, the server will resort to the
+server's local timezone:
-  - PostgreSQL check if an environment variable `TZ` presents
+  - the `TZ` environment variable is checked
-  - and only then uses system local timezone
+  - and only then the system's local timezone is used.

 Links:
 - <https://www.postgresql.org/docs/12/runtime-config-client.html#GUC-TIMEZONE>